diannedaian/61040-portfolio/assignments/problemset1.md

   - *requires* room exists, startTime < endTime, and no existing Booking for that room overlaps [startTime, endTime)
   - *effects* create a new Booking with the given room, primaryOwner, additionalOwners, startTime, endTime, and description; return the Booking

-- editBooking(actor: User, booking: Booking, newRoom: Room?, newStartTime: Timestamp?, newEndTime: Timestamp?, newDescription: String?, newAdditionalOwners: Set<User>?)
-  - *requires* booking exists, actor is either the primaryOwner or in additionalOwners, and new times do not conflict with existing bookings for the new room
-  - *effects* update the booking's details with any provided new values

 - cancelBooking(actor: User, booking: Booking)
   - *requires* booking exists, actor is the primaryOwner or in additionalOwners
   - *effects* remove the booking from the set of Bookings

-- viewMyBookings(user: User, viewMode: String): (bookings: Set<Booking>)
-  - *requires* user exists, viewMode in {calendar, list}
-  - *effects* return all bookings where the user is the primaryOwner or an additionalOwner, displayed in the selected view
 ```

 ### Notes

-- **Multiple owners:** Each booking has one primary owner and may include additional owners, all of whom can edit or delete the booking.
+- **Multiple owners:** Each booking has one primary owner and may include additional owners, all of whom can cancel the booking.
 (This aligns with CSAIL's booking)
-- **Editing:** Owners can change the time, room, description, or owners of a booking, but edits must not conflict with other existing bookings.
-- **Deleting:** Owners can fully delete a booking, with confirmation dialogs handled in the UI.
+- **Canceling:** Owners can fully cancel a booking, with confirmation dialogs handled in the UI.
-- **Viewing:** `viewMyBookings` lets users see all bookings they own (as primary or additional owners) in either calendar or list format.
-The actual display is outside the concept, but the query is part of the spec.
-- **Consistency:** Only owners (primary or additional) can change or delete a booking, ensuring clear control without opening access to everyone.
+- **Consistency:** Only owners (primary or additional) can cancel a booking, ensuring clear control without opening access to everyone.

 ### Time-Based One-Time Password (TOTP)